Agent Editor

 Model configuration is document-based and can be managed directly in Studio Pro:

-- A Model document can be added from the App Explorer at the module level.
-Right-click on the module or folder where you want to create your Model document, select Add other, and find Model in the bottom section.
+- Add a Model document from the App Explorer at the module level.
+Right-click the module or folder where you want to create your Model document, select Add other, and find Model in the bottom section.

-- The Model key must be configured with a String constant that contains the key for a Text Generation resource.
-This key can be obtained in the Mendix Cloud GenAI Portal.
+- Configure the Model key with a String constant that contains the key for a Text Generation resource.
+Obtain this key from the Mendix Cloud GenAI Portal.

-- After the key is selected, model metadata is imported and shown in the editor.
+- After you select the key, model metadata is imported and shown in the editor.

-- You can validate the connectivity in the Connection section by using the Test button.
+- Validate the connectivity in the Connection section by clicking Test.

 Defining the Agent With a Prompt, Context Entity, and Model Settings